Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Abstract

 Our results indicate that the short-term benefits of intermittent mining strategies are negligible compared to the original selfish mining attack, and in the long-term, selfish mining provides better efficiency.
 We further demonstrate that a coin hopping strategy between BTC and Bitcoin Cash (BCH) relying on BTC DAA benefits the loyal honest miners of BTC in the same way and to the same extent per unit of computational power as it does the hopper in the short-term.
 For the long-term, we establish a new boundary between the selfish mining and coin hopping attack, identifying the optimal efficient strategy for each parameter.

 For block withholding strategies, it turns out, the honest miners outside the pool profit from the attack, usually even more than the attacker both in the short-term and the long-term.
-Moreover, a power adjusting withholding attacker does not necessarily observe a profit lag in the short-term.
+Moreover, a Power Adjusting Withholding (PAW) attacker does not necessarily observe a profit lag in the short-term.
+In other words, even without a difficulty adjustment, a PAW attacker makes profits.
 It has been long thought that the profit lag of selfish mining is among the main reasons why such an attack has not been observed in practice.
-We show that such a barrier does not apply to power adjusting attacks and relatively small pools are at an immediate threat.
+We show that such a barrier does not apply to PAW and relatively small pools are at an immediate threat.
+In addition to optimization of revenue ratio, we study alternative objective functions that the adversary may choose to optimize to get most out of the attack among all miners as well as possibly get immediate revenue increase even before the difficulty adjustments.